What is a Power Plant Operator?

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 In 2016, there was an estimated number of 36,100 jobs in the United States for Power Plant Operator.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Power Plant Operator by 2026.
-The BLS estimates 3,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,200 job openings in this field each year.